- 1 Top 7 Best External Hard Drives for Xbox One Compared

 The Seagate Game Drive Hub comes in a variety of sizes, maxing out at a massive 8TB of storage space, which is big enough that you’ll never have to worry about running out of space for AAA games.
 The product also works as a USB hub, with two ports right in front that are perfect for plugging in controllers, steering wheels and other useful accessories, in addition to allowing you to charge your phone or tablet.
 The Xbox-inspired design is also well thought out, with the drive looking great as it sits next to the console.

 This HDD was extremely easy to set up for use with an Xbox One.
 All we had to do was plug it in the port and follow a few prompts.
 The drive is nearly two pounds, however, so once you get it set up in your living room you are likely to not want to move it.
 The price is also on the higher end.
+If you are rocking a Mac, we have you covered there too, with the best external hard drive for Mac you can buy.

 #3 Western Digital Elements 1-5TB 5400 RPM Hard Drive – Best Portable Drive/2 Yr WarrantyWHY WE LIKE IT: The Western Digital Elements Portable External Hard Drive is extremely small, fitting in the palm of the hand, and on the lighter side, weighing just over 4 ounces, while still offering up to 5TB of storage space, a max read speed of 100 MB/s and USB 3.0 functionality.
 The small form factor, mixed with the ability to store a maximum of 125 AAA Xbox One games, made it easy to award this product as the best portable drive.